ajschumacher/so_tense_very_flow_wow/index.md

 TensorBoard works by looking at a directory of output created from TensorFlow sessions.
-We can write this output with a `SummaryWriter`, and if we do nothing beside creating one with a graph, it will write out that graph.
+We can write this output with a `SummaryWriter`, and if we do nothing beside creating one with a graph, it will just write out that graph.

 The first argument when creating the `SummaryWriter` is an output directory name, which will be created if it doesn't exist.